GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 To allow for names and values containing spaces, such string items among the **@N** or **@D** specifiers must be enclosed in double quotes.
-(Where double quotes or pipe characters are included in the string, they must be escaped using ":math:`\backslash`").
+(Where double quotes or pipe characters are included in the string, they must be escaped using "\\").
 Where any data values are null, they will be represented as no characters between the field separator, (e.g., #@D\ \|\ \|\ \|).
 A Sample header and corresponding data line for points are